 The Agenda of the Meet Up was

-Introduction of AngularJS
+- Introduction of AngularJS

-Who should use AngularJS
+- Who should use AngularJS

-What are the benefits
+- What are the benefits

-What is AngularJS?
 AngularJS is built around the belief that declarative programming should be used for building user interfaces and wiring software components, while imperative programming is excellent for expressing business logic.

-HTML enhanced for web apps.
+- HTML enhanced for web apps.

-MVW Architecture(Model View Whatever)
+- MVW Architecture(Model View Whatever)

-Framework supporting Web Components and MDV(Model Driven Views)
+- The framework supporting Web Components and MDV(Model Driven Views)

 The framework adapts and extends traditional HTML to better serve dynamic content through two-way data-binding that allows the automatic synchronization of models and views.
 As a result, AngularJS de-emphasizes DOM manipulation and improves testability & performance.

 Angular follows the MVW pattern of software engineering and encourages loose coupling between presentation, data, and logic components.
-Using dependency injection, Angular brings traditional server-side services, such as view-dependent controllers, to client-side web applications.
+Using dependency injection, Angular brings traditionally server-side services, such as view-dependent controllers, to client-side web applications.
 Consequently, much of the burden on the backend is reduced, leading to much lighter web applications.

 MVW Architecture (Model View Whatever)